 3. Invest in Crafting a Compelling Title

-Create a title that clearly states what the article is about and the value your reader will receive.
+Become a better blogger by learning about headline formulas that work.
+Then create a title that clearly states what the article is about and the value your reader will receive.
 I typically come up with 10 or 20 possible titles.
 Then I use a headline analyzer, like CoSchedule, to develop more ideas and determine the best configuration.

 4. Commit to Discussing Just One Key Idea